Yasirdora/anonymiser/README.md

 - **Name detection is heuristic.** Names are found by their *frame* — an honorific, a role label, a signature block — not their content.
 That is precise where it fires and silent where it does not.
 For work where a missed name is unacceptable, add a named-entity recogniser as an extra `Detector`; the engine is built to compose them.
 - **The PDF adapter does not read scans.** There is no OCR, so a scanned page is reported as having no extractable text rather than as clean.
 It also does not re-encode images, subset fonts, or handle encrypted files — an encrypted PDF is refused rather than half-processed.
 Text boxes come from an average glyph width rather than font metrics, so a burned bar is deliberately slightly generous.
 - **Office adapters are not in this release.** DOCX and XLSX are next; revision history and comments are the primary leak channels there.
-- **Name detection will miss names.** It matches the frame — an honorific, a role label, a signature block — not the content.
 - **The classification packs are working models, not authoritative copies.** Marking vocabularies change, several compartments are themselves classified, and every adopting organisation adds local values.
 Unrecognised segments surface as `unparsed-marking` warnings rather than being silently dropped.
 Have whoever owns marking policy review the pack before it is deployed.
 - **The CAPCO pack stops at CUI.** Whether information is national security information under EO 13526 is an original classification decision reserved to a human with the authority to make it.
 No pattern match substitutes for that.
 What the engine does derive is the CUI categories that follow mechanically from privacy, health, or law-enforcement content.
 - **`deriveKey` is iterated SHA-256, not memory-hard.** A zero-dependency core cannot provide Argon2.
 It is appropriate for a carefully chosen project passphrase and not for a user-chosen password.
 Where the platform offers PBKDF2 or Argon2, use that and pass the bytes in.